Calyx: Privacy-Preserving Multi-Token Optimistic-Rollup Protocol: Implementation and Evaluation

 \section{Implementation and Evaluation}

+To demonstrate the feasibility of \ru, we implemented the protocol's smart contracts in Solidity v0.8.28 and the zk-SNARK circuits with Zokrates~\cite{zokrates}, and deployed the system on an Ethereum testnet.
+Our evaluation answers three questions: (i) what are the on-chain gas costs of each phase of the protocol, in both the optimistic and pessimistic cases; (ii) how does \ru compare asymptotically to existing zk- and optimistic-Rollup designs; and (iii) how does \ru compare empirically to a state-of-the-art privacy-preserving Rollup, Aztec, in terms of L1 cost, data-availability footprint, and client-side proving time.

-To demonstrate the feasibility of our protocol \ru, we implemented the protocol’s smart contract in Solidity v0.8.28, with Zokrates~\cite{zokrates} and deployed it on an Ethereum testnet.
-We assume a gas base price of $8.66 \times 10^{-9}$ ETH and a BLOB gas base price of $3.52 \times 10^{-9}$ ETH, which are average values taken over the previous year.
-In the same way, we set the exchange rate between USD and ETH at $2690 : 1$.
-The gas costs for each phase are shown in Table~\ref{tab:gas}.
+Unless otherwise stated, we assume a gas base price of $8.66 \times 10^{-9}$ ETH and a BLOB gas base price of $3.52 \times 10^{-9}$ ETH, both average values taken over the previous year, and an exchange rate of $2690 : 1$ between USD and ETH.